eyeware/cookiecutter-cpp/{{cookiecutter.project_slug}}/README.rst

 TODO: https://github.com/practicalci/cookiecutter-cpp/issues/8

 First build the project.
-See `C++ Build`_.
+See `C++ - Build`_.

 Move to project ``build`` directory and issue the following commands depending on your use case.

-Follows a usefull set of commands for the develop->test cycle.
+Follows a useful set of commands for the develop->test cycle.

 1. List all tests
 2. List all lables